10 reasons why Brazilian waxing is worth it

 You will remove your clothing from the waist down, use a disinfectant wipe.
 The procedure starts with the professional trimming the hair to about 1/8 of an inch, if needed.
 (Some service providers like to have you come already trimmed, but don’t overdo it or the wax won’t be able to grab the hair.)
 Then, a light application of oil is spread over the area to be waxed.
 This prevents the wax from sticking to the sensitive skin.
 Next, warm wax is applied in sections over the area from which hair is to be removed.
 The wax is allowed to harden briefly, then one edge of each wax is pulled off in the opposite direction of the hair growth.
 This procedure removes the wax, hair, and any dead skin cells lying on the skin surface.
 Finally, a soothing and healing post-wax essential oil is applied, as well as an antibiotic ointment.

 The skill and experience of the service provider is key.
-The first time you do it, you may need “breaks” and a Brazilian waxingslower pace to acclimate to the new experience.
+The first time you do it, you may need “breaks” and a slower pace to acclimate to the new experience.
 Most say they have less discomfort during subsequent treatments.
 There are over-the-counter products available if you are very sensitive.
 I don’t recommend any waxing immediately before (or during) your period when you are generally most sensitive.
 About a week after your period, if you can time it that way, is the ideal time.

 I am a licensed Esthetician (skincare professional).
 There can be complications, side effects, or contraindications to the treatment, and a skincare professional can address these best.